 EMerald Geomodelling is based on over 10 years of experience and research in the fields of innovative airborne geophysics for geotechnical use by the Norwegian Geotechnical Institute (NGI).
-Here are some of the major milestones that led to EMeralds success:
+Here are some of the major milestones that led to our success:

 2017 International project during construction phase:

 Prior international surveys for tunnel projects in Zambia and Bhutan provided the basis for an exceptional assignment in South America.
 We carried out a survey in the high Andes to support a hydropower project during the tunnel construction phase.
 In this unique setting, the project owner utilized the provided models to reduce the geological risk during construction contract re-negotiations.

 2015 Regional railway planning survey:

 Inspired by the successes for road planning projects, the Norwegian national rail administration commissioned a regional airborne survey.
 These surveys were to support the nation’s largest railway development project — the InterCity project— in which 270 km of new double-track, high-speed railways were developed to connect the nation’s capital (Oslo) with surrounding areas.

 The geotechnical engineer responsible for the project at the time, Anne-Lise Berggren, took the leap to invest, helping to reduce geological uncertainty early in theproject.
 In just 6 weeks, we covered 650 km2 and provided bedrock models that were used in further planning work.

 To increase the efficiency of soil investigations for the planning of 32 km new highway in SE Norway, we conducted the first airborne geotechnical geoscanning survey in Norway.
 Our aims were to map bedrock topography and reveal soil properties related to quick clay occurrence.